Eastern Orthodoxy in Estonia: Estonian independence and property reform

 The Moscow Patriarchate strongly opposed this ruling.
-Of particular concern were about 20 churches - built before the 1940s, and therefore legally the property of the EAOC - run by the Moscow-led diocese.
+Of particular concern were about 20 churches built before the 1940s, and therefore legally the property of the EAOC, run by the Moscow-led diocese.
 In February 1996, the Constantinople Patriarchate reinstated the 1923 tomos that granted the Estonian Apostolic Orthodox Church's autonomy and established canonical subordination to the Ecumenical Patriarchate, stating that while the tomos had been declared inoperable in 1978, it "was not regarded as being void, invalid or revoked".
 The Moscow Patriarchate, whose Estonian-born Patriarch Alexei II regarded his native Estonia as part of his canonical territory, abruptly severed relations with Constantinople, including a break of communion between the churches.

 Relations between the conflicting Patriarchates were restored three months later, after meetings in Zurich reached the following agreement: both the autonomous church and the Russian diocese could operate in parallel within Estonia, and individual parishes and clergy would be allowed to choose which jurisdiction to follow.
 A referendum was held, and a majority of parishes (54 of 84, generally along ethnic lines) chose the autonomous Estonian Apostolic Orthodox Church, even though a majority of the parishioners supported the Moscow Patriarchate.

 The Russian diocese continued its campaign to claim legal succession until 2001, when it dropped attempts to register the 1935 statute, and instead applied to the Ministry of Internal Affairs with the name "Estonian Orthodox Church of Moscow Patriarchate".
 The EAOC protested, saying it was too similar to "Estonian Apostolic Orthodox Church".
 At first, the government sided with the EAOC, who suggested instead names such as the "Russian Orthodox Church in Estonia" or the "Russian Orthodox Church diocese".
 The Estonian Business Association soon lobbied on behalf of the Moscow Patriarchate, because statements by Russian officials led them to believe a favorable registration would lead to reduced customs tariffs on Estonian-Russian trade.
 The effort succeeded, and on 17 April 2002 the Russian diocese was registered as the Estonian Orthodox Church of Moscow Patriarchate (EOCMP).
 This did not bring about any of the hoped-for tariff reductions, though.

 The church today

-The Orthodox community in Estonia, which accounts for about 16.5% of the total population as of 2011, which has become largest Christian denomination in the country over Lutheranism for the first time in country's modern history, remains divided, with the majority of faithful (mostly ethnic Russians) remaining under Moscow.
+The Orthodox community in Estonia, which accounts for about 16.5% of the total population as of 2011 and which has become the largest Christian denomination in the country over Lutheranism for the first time in country's modern history, remains divided, with the majority of faithful (mostly ethnic Russians) remaining under Moscow.
 As of a government report in 2004, about 20,000 believers (mostly ethnic Estonians) in 54 parishes are part of the Estonian Apostolic Orthodox autonomous church under Constantinople, while 150,000 faithful in 30 parishes, along with the monastic community of Pühtitsa, are with the Moscow Patriarchate.

 The issues around property ownership have been mostly settled.
 In 2002, the EAOC agreed to transfer ownership of churches used by the EOCMP to the state, who in turn would issue 50-year leases on the properties to the EOCMP.
 In return, the state agreed to renovate EAOC churches.